 The next morning I hiked back to my bike the same way that I came in.
-When I picked up my bike I had lunch break, then I cycled to Tekapo and from there towards Lake Pukaki.
+When I picked up my bike I did a lunch break, then I cycled to Tekapo and from there towards Lake Pukaki.
 On Braemar Rd, another long gravel road, I found shelter for the night.
-An historic telegraph hut was located just next to the road.
+A historic telegraph hut was located just next to the road.
 It was a wee hut without windows.
 However for one night it was comfortable and I spent the evening studying the hut graffiti which was dated back to the 1920s.
 In the morning I opened the hut door and could see the sunrise from my bed.
 The grass was covered in white frost and the puddles were frozen.
 From a creek close by I got water and made some oats for breakfast.
 It was the third day of my trip and the weather was still great for early spring.
 I continued on Braemer Road and went downhill to Lake Pukaki.
 On my lunch break I took a nap by the lake and it was so nice waking up and realizing I’m not dreaming, I’m in New Zealand and this is real wonderland (for pictures of Lake Pukaki look up my past article).